Ted Mondale: Political career

 From 1991 to 1997, Mondale was a member of the Minnesota Senate.
 During his time in the Senate Mondale also served as the Vice President of Public Sector Services for United Healthcare.

-In 1998, he sought the Democratic primary nomination for Minnesota governor in 1998.
+In 1998, he sought the Democratic primary nomination for Minnesota governor in 1998, along with the son of another former Vice President from Minnesota, Skip Humphrey, the son of Hubert Humphrey.

 In 1999, Mondale was appointed the Chair of the Metropolitan Council by then Governor Jesse Ventura to oversee the seven county regional government body in charge of regional planning, transit, wastewater operations, regional parks and affordable housing in the Twin Cities.

 In 2011, he was also named chair of the Metropolitan Sports Facilities Commission by Governor Mark Dayton.
 In 2012, Mondale was named the CEO of the newly formed Minnesota Sports Facilities Authority.
 As CEO of the MSFA, Mondale was the Dayton's administration's point person for getting the stadium's public financing passed by the legislature and was responsible with overseeing the state's investment in the new $1.2 billion stadium.

 Mondale read a eulogy written by his father on the occasion of the 2025 state funeral of former President Jimmy Carter.